-Homework and paper:
+Homework:

-There will be 2 homework and one paper (see lab schedule).
+There will be 2 homework (see lab schedule).
 Each assignment represents an excellent opportunity to practice your scientific writing skills, learning how to write and formulate hypotheses, summarize results, discuss and provide reasoning for claims.
 Detailed guidelines will be provided.